• Skip to primary navigation

 “This was followed by a deployment process in which we made sure that all of the systems were working as planned after the stress of the launch into space.
 That phase reached its climax today with the broadcast and reception of the 75 GHz signal.
 After reaching this milestone, the propagation of the signal in the atmosphere under different conditions and at different times of the year will be monitored for at least two years”, said Jarkko Antila, CEO of Reaktor Space Lab.

-Filed Under: Agencies, SmallSat
+Filed Under: Government & Regulation, SmallSat

 Primary Sidebar